 Another use case it to open or navigate between sites, pages, and blocks.

 A Block is a reusable group of Elements.
 Blocks are useful when you don’t want to repeat your work.
 When editing a Block, the editor will turn dark grey (opposed to white when editing a Page).

-Once you’ve made a Block, you can then add it to a Page that you’re building.
+Once you’ve have a Block, you can then add it to a Page that you’re building.
 You can set up variables in Blocks to make certain aspects editable per Block instance, such as text or color.